Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Probing the Scenario with SGWB

 \subsubsection{Prospects of future GW detectors and CMB observations}

 In Fig.~\ref{fig:combined_parameter_space}, we vary $k_s$ and $A_0$ for fixed values of the broadness parameter $k_e/k_s$ and obtain SNR=10 contours of the corresponding SGWB from PBH mergers, for future ground and space-based GW detectors like LVK A+, CE, ET, LISA, AION, and Taiji.
 As SGWB increases with increasing values of $A_0$, for each of these SNR=10 contours shown in solid lines, the region above the line is detectable with SNR $> 10$.
 Along with the SNR contours, we also plot the constraints from the PBH overproduction bound with the red dashed line, NANOGrav contours in green, and LVK $2\sigma$ contour with a dashed violet line for the specific values of $k_e/k_s$.
-We also compare the SGWB from PBH mergers with the astrophysical SGWB~\cite{Regimbau:2011rp} in the frequency band of ground-based GW detectors.
-The region below the black dashed line represents the part of the parameter space where SGWB from ABH and NS binaries completely overshadows the SGWB from PBH binaries, thus eliminating any possibility of detecting the primordial SGWB signal in LVK, CE, or ET.